rudinesurya/ess-ewd-asg2-react/README.md

 + npm start

 ### Configuration
-change the axios.defaults.baseURL (in index.jsx) to your own endpoint
+change the axios.defaults.baseURL (in index.jsx) to your own endpoint.
+Also make sure that the port of the server and this app are not the same.

+warning: certain pages can be loading forever if the user is not authenticated.
+To avoid this, you have to login before accessing any pages except the homepage.

 # App Component Design